 Harira – a cheap but tasty meal – is usually served in almost all the stores.
-You can also try number of Berber dishes which are tasty and cheap.
+You can also try a number of Berber dishes which are tasty and cheap.

 6. Ait Benhaddou

 Explore the wilder Moroccan town of Ait Benhaddou in a camel or a caravan.
 This is a must visit place for any traveler.

 It might look uncannily like a movie set, but for good reason.
 Scenes from the movie Lawrence of Arabia were shot here!

 You can easily get some of your best pictures here as well.
 You might also be welcomed into the houses of the locals.

 A visit to Fes, a tannery destination of Morocco that has been in existence since the medieval times is both fascinating and affordable.

 The best way to get into the tannery is by getting into any of the leather shops.
-Just carry lots of fresh mint; you’ll thank me for this tip later.
+Just carry lots of fresh mints; you’ll thank me for this tip later.